top of page

 Latham folded his arms and leaned over Elric.
 “None at all?”

 The colonel exhaled sharply.
-“No, private.
-We’re here for one reason only: to win this battle.
+“We’re here for one reason: to win.
 The enemy has gained ground steadily over the past few days, and we must take it back.
 We must drive them across the river and back through the valley from whence they came.
 We must win this battle!”

 “What’re we fightin’ ‘bout?”
 Elric asked.

 “What are we fighting about?
-What are we figh—I’ll tell you something, private: many lives were lost just yesterday to reclaim this ground, and your pertinent questioning is out of line.
+What are we fi—I’ll tell you something, private: many lives were lost just yesterday to reclaim this ground, and your pertinent questioning is out of line.
 You disrespect those who gave the ultimate price for defending our land.”

 “Don’t they jis come back to life?”